greymd/teip/README.md

 # Features

+* Help the command "do one thing well"
-* Bypassing a partial range of standard input to any command whatever you want
+  - Bypassing a partial range of standard input to any command whatever you want
   - The targeted command just handles bypassed parts of the standard input
   - Flexible methods for selecting a range (Select like AWK, `cut` or `grep`)